-Bro. ---- is naturally independent and self-sufficient.
+Bro. --- is naturally independent and self-sufficient.
 He estimates his ability to do more highly than will bear.
-Bro. you, and fit you for his work, and when the Lord answers your prayer, and puts you under a course of discipline necessary for the accomplishment of the object, you frequently give way to doubts and despondency, and think you have reasons for discouragements.
-You frequently think Bro. ---- is restraining you, when he has cautioned and held you back from engaging in church difficulties. p.
-166, Para.
-1, [210T].
+Bro. ----, you pray for the Lord to humble you, and fit you for his work, and when the Lord answers your prayer, and puts you under a course of discipline necessary for the accomplishment of the object, you frequently give way to doubts and despondency, and think you have reasons for discouragements.
+You frequently think Bro. is restraining you, when he has cautioned and held you back from engaging in church difficulties.

 I was shown your labors in Iowa.
 There was a decided failure to gather with Christ.
 You distracted, confused, and scattered, the poor sheep.
 You had a zeal, but it was not according to knowledge.
 Your labors were not in love, but in sternness and severity.
 You were exacting and overbearing.
 You did not strengthen the sick and bind up the lame.
 Your injudicious harshness pushed some out of the fold who can never be reached and brought back.
 Words fitly spoken are like apples of gold in pictures of silver.
 Words unfitly spoken are the reverse.
-Their influence will be like desolating hail. p. , you pray for the Lord to humble, Para.
-1, [210T].
+Their influence will be like desolating hail.

-Bro. ----, you have felt restless under restraint because Bro. ---- has cautioned, advised, and reproved you.
+Bro. --, you have felt restless under restraint because Bro. - has cautioned, advised, and reproved you.
 You have thought that if you could be free and act yourself, you could do a good and great work.
 But your wife's influence has greatly injured your usefulness.
 You have failed to command your household after you.
 You have not ruled well your own house.
 You have thought you understood how to manage your home matters.
 But how have you been deceived.
-You have too often followed the promptings of your own spirit, which has resulted in perplexities and discouragements which have clouded your discernment and weakened you spiritually, so that your labors have been marked with great imperfections. p. , you pray for the Lord to humble, Para.
-2, [210T].
+You have too often followed the promptings of your own spirit, which has resulted in perplexities and discouragements which have clouded your discernment and weakened you spiritually, so that your labors have been marked with great imperfections.

-The labors of Brn. ---- and ---- in ---- were premature.
+The labors of Brn. - and in -- were premature.
 These brethren had their past experience with its mistakes before them, which should have been sufficient to guard them from engaging in a work which they were not qualified to perform.
-There was enough that needed to be done. ---was a hard place to raise up a church.
+There was enough that needed to be done. -- was a hard place to raise up a church.
 Opposing influences surrounded them.
-Every move made should have been with due caution and prayerful consideration. p.
-167, Para.
-1, [210T].
+Every move made should have been with due caution and prayerful consideration.